 Oz: Could be.

-- And from Angel, Oz and Angel catch up on Sunnydale gossip:
+- From the Angel episode "In the Dark", Oz and Angel catch up on Sunnydale gossip:

 Angel: Nice surprise.